 |Prohibits federal fleets from acquiring vehicles that are not low GHG emitting vehicles.

-EPA provided guidance on February 22, 2010, on implementing the statutory requirement that Federal agencies acquire low GHG emitting vehicles through the Guidance for Implementing Section 141 of the Energy Independence and Security Act of 2007.
+EPA provided updated guidance on September 19, 2019, to implement the statutory requirement that Federal agencies acquire low GHG emitting vehicles through the Guidance for Implementing Section 141 of the Energy Independence and Security Act of 2007.

 Federal Fleet Conservation Requirements